opengisch/QField-docs/documentation/how-to/gnss.en.md

     reported by the sensor.
 To differenciate between internal and external sensor.
-If the position is manually set, and the position is not snapped to the cursor, the source name is "manual". **In case the cursor is not snapped to the position, all other variables will be null, if you need this, use the `gnss_` variables instead**.
+If the position is manually set, and the position is not snapped to the cursor, the source name is "manual". **In case the cursor is not snapped to the position, all other variables will be null, if you need this, use the
+    `gnss_` variables instead**.
   - `@position_quality_description` - A human readable and translated string for the quality as reported by the sensor.
 E.g. "Fixed RTK".
-It is only available when the crosshair is snapped to the sensor. - E - IE
+It is only available when the crosshair is snapped to the sensor. - IE
   - `@position_coordinate` - A point with the coordinate in WGS84.
 Lon, Lat, Altitude as delivered by the sensor.
 It is only available when the crosshair is snapped to the sensor. - `x(\@position_coordinate)` - IE